-The consumer of these analytics may indicate in the request or subscription:
+The consumer of these analytics may indicate in the request or subscription the following parameters, its content is described in the clause 6.1.3:

 - Analytics ID set to "User Data Congestion".

-- Target of Analytics Reporting containing either a SUPI, or "any UE".- Analytics Filter Information containing:
+- Target of Analytics Reporting containing either a UE id (i.e. SUPI or GPSI), or "any UE".

+NOTE: The Target of Analytics Reporting set to "any UE" applies when user data congestion analytics relates to a specific Area of Interest.

+- Analytics Filter Information containing:

-- Area of Interest (list of TA or Cells) which restricts the area in focus (mandatory if Target Of Analytics Reporting is set to "any UE", optional otherwise);
+- Area of Interest (i.e. list of TAIs or CellIDs) which restricts the area in focus (mandatory if Target Of Analytics Reporting is set to "any UE", optional otherwise);

 - an optional list of analytics subsets that are requested, (see clause 6.8.3);